 What is changing?

-Microsoft, Google, Apple, Mozilla and other major technology vendors are deprecating support of TLS versions 1.0 and 1.1 in 2020.
+Microsoft, Google, Apple, Mozilla and other major technology vendors are deprecating support of TLS versions 1.0 and 1.1.
 Popular web browsers will continue to function but start showing alerts when TLS 1.0 or 1.1 web communication is encountered, and server-to-server communications will also change.

 Transport Layer Security (TLS) is a security protocol to encrypt and authenticate secure connections across the web, either from a web browser or between web servers.
 TLS version 1.0 was first defined in 1999, and version 1.1 was introduced in 2006.
 Due to evolving regulatory requirements and new security vulnerabilities, technology providers have been deprecating their support of TLS versions 1.0 and 1.1.